-Gentle reader, please bear with me until l come to the bit where I disclose the amazing revelation that recently came upon me in a dream.
+Gentle reader, bear with me until l come to the bit where I disclose the amazing revelation that recently came upon me.

 Now, the following is from the website of ASH (Action on Smoking and Health), quoting the UK National Institute for Health and Care Excellence (NICE):